-The Office of Financial aid will monitor the quantitative and qualitative progress of each student receiving financial assistance in accordance with the current guidelines and procedures as detailed in the Satisfactory Academic Progress Policy found at https://www.okcu.edu/uploads/financial-aid/docs/SAP-Policy.pdf.
+The Office of Financial Aid will monitor the quantitative and qualitative progress of each student receiving financial assistance in accordance with the current guidelines and procedures as detailed in the Satisfactory Academic Progress Policy.
+Please contact the Office of Financial Aid at 405 208-5211 for the current policy.